Hints for (Nut) Hunters

 The nearest petrol station is at Bilpin or Mount Victoria, over 40 kms away - have a full tank!
 (Check our map).

-Cash only please, no card facilities available.
 Chestnuts and walnuts are $10 per kilo.
+Visa and Mastercard accepted.
 There are no entrance fees.

 You do not need to bring any equipment.
 As the nuts ripen they fall to the ground and are gathered from the ground.
 We provide buckets.
 Please do not climb, shake or throw objects at the trees as the risk of falls and injuries is too high.
 The nearest hospital is in Lithgow, 45 minutes drive away.